IEEE-VIS-Arts-Program/2024/source/contributions/1014-flags_of_inequality.md

 - name: Rita Costa
   affiliation: Independent
   location: Lisbon, Portugal
+  bio: "Rita Costa is a Data Visualization professional based in Portugal.
+She leads the Data Visualization Research team at Feedzai.
+Passionate about storytelling through data, Rita enjoys crafting innovative visual metaphors that focus on pressing social issues."
+  headshot: /images/headshots/rita-costa.jpg
 - name: Beatriz Malveiro
   affiliation: Independent
   location: Lisbon, Portugal
+  bio: "Beatriz Malveiro is a data visualization professional at Diagonal Works and previously at Interactive Things and Feedzai.
+Her work focuses on experiences to make data understandable to the broad public and foster positive social change, as well as tools that enable expressive reasoning with data. "
+  headshot: /images/headshots/beatriz-malveiro.jpg
 images:
   - src: /images/1014-flags_of_inequality-still.jpg
     alt: "alt text"